How Does Whole Life Insurance Work?

 What Is Whole Life Insurance?

-Whole life insurance is a a permanent life insurance policy guaranteed to remain in force for the life of the insured as long as premiums are paid.
+Whole life insurance is a permanent life insurance policy.
+It’s guaranteed to remain in force for the life of the insured as long as the premiums are paid.
 When you first apply for coverage, you are agreeing to a contract in which the insurance company promises to pay your beneficiary a certain amount of money – called a death benefit – when you pass.
 You’ll choose your coverage amount, and your premium will be calculated based on your age, gender, and health.
 As long as you pay your premiums, your whole life insurance policy will stay in effect and your premiums will remain the same regardless of health or age changes.